willj-dev/willj-dev.github.io/content/pages/conceptual-fp/basic-concepts.rst

 Recursion is much more important in functional programming than in imperative programming, because recursion is the primary way to implement loops (in addition to the various other uses that it has in common with non-functional code).
 We will have much more to say about recursion later on (see Part `5 <#part:recursion>`__), but for now we can go over some basic examples to get us started.

-Here’s how we might implement :pseudoml:`map` over lists:
+Here’s how we might implement `map` over lists:

 .. code:: pseudoml